Camp News

 At Frogbridge Day Camp, we focus on fostering children’s artistic and creative sides with a variety of creative and performing arts, like painting, ceramics, arts & crafts, drama, and more.
 We invite you to discover all the educational, fun, and exciting activities we offer children young and old alike by visiting and seeing for yourself the Frogbridge Difference.
 We offer daily personal tours throughout the year!
 Complete an online contact form or call our office at (609) 438-8275 to schedule yours today!

-Pros and Cons of Limiting Screen Time for Your Kids
+young boy works on a PCPros and Cons of Limiting Screen Time for Your Kids

 We all do our best to limit the amount of screen time our kids have.
 The Mayo Clinic suggests that children under the age of 2 should have no screen time, children between 2 and 12 can have an hour of screen time a day, and teens and young adults can have up to two hours.
 Many parents, however, wonder about the benefits of limiting kids’ screen time.
 We’ve broken down the pros and cons of restricting screen time for your children.